memo33/sc4pac-tools/README.md

 This program handles the process of downloading and installing SimCity 4 plugins, including all their dependencies.

-Currently, this program only comes with a command-line interface (CLI).
+This program comes with a command-line interface (CLI).
+A GUI application ([sc4pac GUI](https://github.com/memo33/sc4pac-gui/releases)) is available as a separate download.

 <div style='display: none'>